po1sigala/live/01-Class-Content/19-PWA/01-Activities/25-Ins_Manifest/README.md

 Once we implement a `manifest.json` file for our TODOs application, we should see a download button in our web address bar.

-* 🔑 It's important to remember that we must have a service worker for a `manifest.json` file to work properly.
+* 🔑 It's important to remember that we must register a service worker for a `manifest.json` file to work properly!